- Catalog No. —

 Portland Chapter NAACP 50th Anniversary

+The Black population in Oregon remained small for much of the nineteenth century, but Black residents resisted the effects of the exclusion laws and organized to fully realize the constitutional rights of citizenship.
 The national NAACP formed in 1909, and in 1914, a local chapter formed in Portland.
-Dr. J.N.
-Merriman was the first president, and the chapter’s first secretary was Beatrice Morrow Cannady, the editor of an African American newspaper, the Advocate.
+Dr. J. N. Merriman was the first president, and the chapter’s first secretary was Beatrice Morrow Cannady, the editor of the Black newspaper, the Advocate.

 One of the chapter’s earliest goals was to remove the exclusion laws from the state constitution.
 After numerous failed campaigns spanning thirty years, Oregon voters finally repealed the exclusion laws in 1926 and 1927.
 The Portland NAACP also worked for civil rights legislation in Oregon, fought to get African Americans into labor unions, and opposed discriminatory city housing policies.

-In 1964, the NAACP chapter marked their 50th anniversary by a moving into new offices on North Williams Avenue in Portland.
+In 1964, the NAACP chapter marked their 50th anniversary by moving into new offices on North Williams Avenue in Portland.
 The new office also housed the NAACP Credit Union and a voter registration office.

 Further Reading: